tomsoderlund/string-match-like-search-engines/README.md

     import stringMatch from 'string-match-like-search-engines'

     // stringMatch(stringToCheck, pattern, options)
-    stringMatch('A good day for hot dogs and smoothies', '"hot dogs" smoothies -burgers -"cold beer"') // returns true
+    stringMatch('A good day for hot dogs and smoothies', 'hot dogs') // returns true stringMatch('A good day for hot dogs and smoothies', 'dog hot') // returns true stringMatch('A good day for hot dogs and smoothies', 'hot cats') // returns false stringMatch('A good day for hot dogs and smoothies', '"hot dogs" smoothies -burgers -"cold beer"') // returns true

 Notes: